 Researchers studying human origins have long argued that some of the earliest primates lived in Eurasia.
 As the story goes, some of them eventually made their way into Africa where, between six and ...

 Add Yahoo as a preferred source to see more of our stories on Google.
-An artist's impression of Graecopithecus freybergi.
-(Velizar Simeonovski) Around 7 million years ago, a little creature braved ...
+By Will Dunham WASHINGTON (Reuters) - Fossils from Greece and Bulgaria of an ape-like creature that lived 7.2 million years ago ...